-Category Details 0 - Clause Removed 17.4 Commentary On 16.3 The entire clause Testing has been substantially revised and published as Structural Testing to give better guidance on testing according to the Code of Practice Standards.
+Category Clause Number (at time of update) Clause (As of current publication) Details 0 - Clause Removed 17.4 Commentary On 16.3 The entire clause Testing has been substantially revised and published as Structural Testing to give better guidance on testing according to the Code of Practice Standards.
 0 - Clause Removed 17.5 Determining Wind load Span Graphs The entire clause Testing has been substantially revised and published as Structural Testing to give better guidance on testing according to the Code of Practice Standards.
 0 - Clause Removed 17.6 Specific Methods Of Testing Sheet Roof And Wall Cladding The entire clause Testing has been substantially revised and published as Structural Testing to give better guidance on testing according to the Code of Practice Standards.
 0 - Clause Removed 17.7 Wind and Point Load Testing The entire clause Testing has been substantially revised and published as Structural Testing to give better guidance on testing according to the Code of Practice Standards.
-0 - Clause Removed 17.8 Method: Resistance To Wind Pressures For New Zealand dThe entire clause Testing has been substantially revised and published as Structural Testing to give better guidance on testing according to the Code of Practice Standards.
+0 - Clause Removed 17.8 Method: Resistance To Wind Pressures For New Zealand The entire clause Testing has been substantially revised and published as Structural Testing to give better guidance on testing according to the Code of Practice Standards.
 0 - Clause Removed 17.9 Background to wind load testing The entire clause Testing has been substantially revised and published as Structural Testing to give better guidance on testing according to the Code of Practice Standards.
-4 - Clause Inserted 17.1.5.3 Interpreting Point Load Results New clause.
-4 - Clause Inserted 17.1.3.2 Point Load Testing New clause.
-4 - Clause Inserted 17.1.1.1 UDL Load Testing Standard New clause.
-4 - Clause Inserted 9.4.2.7 Cricket Over- Flashing More Than 1 m Wide New clause.
+4 - Clause 17.1.5.3 Interpreting Point New clause.
+Inserted Load Results New clause Inserted 11.1.3.2 FOIIIT LOAU TESTING IVE W CIAUSE.
+4 - Clause 17.1.1.1 UDL Load Testing New clause.
+Inserted Standard 4 - Clause Inserted 9.4.2.7 Cricket Over- Flashing More Than 1 m Wide New clause.
 4 - Clause Inserted 9.4.3 Dormer Details New clause.